-- Known as: Yellow-Eared Parrot
+- Known as: Yellow-eared Parrot

 - Estimated numbers left in the wild: 1,500

-The yellow-eared parrot is a large green bird with a black beak and patches of yellow feathers on the face that are vaguely reminiscent of ears.
+The Yellow-eared Parrot is a large green bird with a black beak and patches of yellow feathers on the face that are vaguely reminiscent of ears.
 It is a strikingly handsome animal.

-The bird is about 40 centimetres long on average and weighs 285 grams.
+The bird is about 40 centimeters long on average and weighs 285 grams.
 It does poorly in captivity and thus is seldom taken from the wild for the illegal pet trade, though it is hunted for food.
 Unusually, its calls sound similar to those of geese.

-Wax palm fruit is one of the principal foodstuffs consumed by these parrots, though they will eat other fruits and seeds as well, plus bark, buds and ferns.
+These birds are dependent on the highly endangered wax palm for much of their life cycle.
+Wax palm fruit is one of the principal foodstuffs consumed by these parrots, though they will eat other fruits and seeds as well, plus bark, buds, and ferns.